baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/index.md

 each element.
 The combination of elements and attributes enables the administrator to customize how the Image Quizzer display will display the images and questions and in what order.

-This section provides details for each element and attribute including available options and dependencies.
-The following table provides an overview of the elements, subelements and attributes.
+Following is a table giving an overview of the elements and attributes.
+These are linked to the details describing the available options and dependencies.

+!!!
+Note "Case Sensitive entries"

 |Element|Sub-1|Sub-2|Sub-3|Sub-4|Attribute|
 |--|--|--|--|--|--|